MicrosoftDocs/architecture-center/docs/guide/multitenant/service/storage.md

 ### Object replication

-The [Object replication](/azure/storage/blobs/object-replication-overview) feature asynchronously copies data between a source and destination storage account.
-In a multitenant solution, this feature can be useful when you need to continuously replicate data between deployment stamps, or in an implementation of the [Geodes pattern](../../../patterns/geodes.md).
+The [Object replication](/azure/storage/blobs/object-replication-overview) feature automatically replicates data between a source and destination storage account.
+Object replication is asynchronous.
+In a multitenant solution, this feature can be useful when you need to continuously replicate data between deployment stamps, or in an implementation of the [Geode pattern](../../../patterns/geodes.md).

 ### Monitoring